katenjoki/analytics_eng_project/README.md

 4. BigQuery: BigQuery, a **data warehouse** fully-managed by Google Cloud, will be the target storage and analytics platform.

 5. DBT (Data Build Tool): DBT is a SQL-based framework which will be used for data transformation and modeling.
+Check out my [dbt_analytics repo](https://github.com/katenjoki/dbt_analytics/tree/master) to see how I created **data models** to transform the data.

 # Pipeline Workflow